Awards & Recognitions

 That courage and bravery is something Miriam needed during her battles with life-threatening illnesses and life-altering injuries.
 She is fortunate for the people along the way that have inspired her and cheered her on.

-The 2022 Miriam Greenfield Courage Award Winner is Riley Robinson!
+The 2025 Miriam Greenfield Courage Award Winner is Carolyn Brown!

 Organizations from each region are recognized annually for their contribution to Special Olympics Kansas.